 You can setup reverse DNS from your control panel.
 This article will show you how: Create a reverse DNS record.

 Is there a throughput limit on my server’s network interface card?

 The amount of network throughput varies based on the Cloud Server flavor.
 For more details, see here.

 Yes.
 Each server comes with an internal IP address that is used to communicate between servers.
 The traffic that flows over this interface (eth1) on your server is unmetered and is not billed.
 This network is also referred to as ServiceNet.
 ServiceNet is an internal only, multi-tenant network connection within each Rackspace datacenter.
 ServiceNet IPs are not accessible from the public Internet and are local per datacenter.

 Can I buy extra public IPs?

 Yes.
-For more information on the IP request process, see Requesting Additional IPv4 Addresses for First and Next Generation Cloud Servers.
+For more information about the IP request process, see Requesting Additional IPv4 Addresses for Cloud Servers.

 I would like to set up multiple servers from the same image.
 Can I do this?

 As a Cloud Servers customer, you have access to create both on-demand images and scheduled images of your cloud server.
 All Cloud Server images will be stored in your Cloud Files account.
 This enables you to keep these images even after the Cloud Server they were created on is deleted.
 It also allows the flexibility to create an unlimited number of on-demand images of your Cloud Server.
 All Cloud Server images can be used to create new Cloud Servers or restore an existing Cloud Server.
 For details, see Creating an Image of Your Performance Flavor Server with the Control Panel.